julien-camus-sonarsource/sonar-developer-days/TUTORIAL.md

 3. **Your Game URL**: `https://your-unique-name.surge.sh`

 ### 🧪 Test Your Published Game:
-1. Visit your game URL
+1. Visit your game URL on desktop
 2. Make sure the whale graphics load properly
 3. Test the game controls (spacebar/click)
+4. **Mobile Test**: Open the URL on your phone and test touch controls
-4. Share the link with others!
+5. Share the link with friends - they can play it on any device!

 ### 🎉 Congratulations!
-You've created and published your first web game!
+You've created and published your first web game that works perfectly on both desktop and mobile devices!

 ---